First Chiropractic Visit & what to expect

 What is the severity of the pain?

-After this initial chiropractic interview he will then begin a general examination with basic orthopedic tests.
-He will have you move your body in certain ways to observe how you move and check your reflexes.
-Finally, after the consultation he will do the adjustments needed which normally takes one to two minutes.
+After this initial chiropractic interview she will then begin a general examination with basic orthopedic tests.
+She will have you move your body in certain ways to observe how you move and check your reflexes.
+Finally, after the consultation she will do the adjustments needed which normally takes one to two minutes.

 There are three different ways to do an adjustment.
-Dr. Bell prefers the manual method.
-When lying on the adjusting table featured above, Dr. Bell will start by looking at your feet and will adjust your back based on what he sees.
-A manual adjustment takes place with a deep breath out and Dr. Bell pushing down in the direction the bones need to move.
+Dr. Cook prefers the manual method.
+When lying on the adjusting table featured above, Dr. Cook will start by looking at your feet and will adjust your back based on what she sees.
+A manual adjustment takes place with a deep breath out and Dr. Cook pushing down in the direction the bones need to move.
 The next type of adjustment is the table-assisted adjustment.
-This is where Dr. Bell will move the parts of the table up and down quickly to move the body into a correct position.
+This is where Dr. Cook will move the parts of the table up and down quickly to move the body into a correct position.
 The last type of adjustment is the activator, which looks like a mini pogo stick.
 This stick is used at the base of the vertebrae and pushes the bones into place.

 What should you wear to your visits?